GSA/digitalgov.gov/content/posts/2016-11-01-trends-on-tuesdays-mobile-phone-camera-upgrades-offer-interesting-opportunities-for-government-agencies.md

   - video
 ---

 Professional photographer and early “iPhonography” pioneer, Chase Jarvis coined the phrase, “The best camera is the one that&#8217;s with you.”
-The recent jumps in mobile phone photo technology presents interesting opportunities for government agencies to consider as mobile phone cameras are starting to rival and surpass professional gear.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-450-Applications-standing-in-line-Wavebreakmedia-Ltd-Wavebreak-Media-Thinkstock-172586829.jpg" alt="Applications standing in line." %}
+The recent jumps in mobile phone photo technology presents interesting opportunities for government agencies to consider as mobile phone cameras are starting to rival and surpass professional gear. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-450-Applications-standing-in-line-Wavebreakmedia-Ltd-Wavebreak-Media-Thinkstock-172586829.jpg" alt="Applications standing in line." %}

 When Google and Apple both announced their annual flagship phone upgrades this past month, the </span>[<span style="font-weight: 400">Pixel XL</span>](https://store.google.com/product/pixel_phone) <span style="font-weight: 400">and </span>[<span style="font-weight: 400">iPhone 7 Plus</span>](http://www.apple.com/shop/buy-iphone/iphone-7)<span style="font-weight: 400">, respectively, the most talked about and touted features were the cameras.
 Reviews are </span>[<span style="font-weight: 400">starting to roll in</span>](http://www.theverge.com/circuitbreaker/2016/10/29/13466786/google-pixel-photo-better-than-iphone) <span style="font-weight: 400">and </span>[<span style="font-weight: 400">the hype sounds like it was warranted</span>](http://petapixel.com/2016/09/26/iphone-7-plus-camera-review-iphone-jpeg-vs-iphone-raw-vs-sony-a7r-ii/)<span style="font-weight: 400">. </span>[<span style="font-weight: 400">Some even citing that the mobile phone camera and the processing software can compare</span>](http://prolost.com/blog/deptheffect) <span style="font-weight: 400">to and beat professional cameras worth $3,000+.</p>